Multicultural Undergraduate Opportunities

 PES is a merit-based scholarship and student success program that supports underserved students in their pursuit of a bachelor's degree at the University of Minnesota, Twin Cities.
 Program participants benefit from a full range of services that enhance and support their academic success during the important first year of their college career.

 LeaderShape is a unique partnership between the College of Food, Agricultural, and Natural Resource Sciences, the College of Science and Engineering and the Carlson School of Management.
 The Institute™ is LeaderShape's six-day immersion program that challenges participants to lead with integrity while working towards a vision grounded in their deepest values.
+Be on the lookout for applications for the 2019 UMN LeaderShape session in Fall 2018.

 "CFANS Achieve" Mentoring Program